Finding Noodle

 Finding Noodle 🐠

-Elizabeth Amber was sold to a new owner, a lady named Louise, whose intention had been to begin a new breeding cattery to compliment and run alongside her already well established Chihuahua kennel business.
-To do this Louise needed to find available and buy a superior quality female on the Active Register.
+Elizabeth Amber was sold to a lady named Louise, whose intent had been to begin a new breeding cattery to run alongside her already established Chihuahua business.

 Background

-[Most pedigree kittens are sold by their (professional) breeders registered as inactive having been neutered (usually at 8-10 weeks old.
-It is rare for a pedigree cat, and in particular, a female, to be sold Active and when they are sold registered active their price tag is usually several hundred pounds more]
+Most pedigree kittens are most commonly sold registered inactive having been neutered usually at 8-10 weeks old by their breeders.
+It is more rare for a pedigree cat to be sold Active.
+When sold registered as active, the price tag is raised by several hundred pounds.

-To further her plans, at the same time Louise also purchased an unrelated active registered male thus she would have when they reached sexual maturing a resident mating pair.
-However, not long after taking her newly purchased kittens home Louise's circumstances altered, halting her cattery plans. and deciding it in the best interests of the kittens, and recognising that it would be easiest to re-sell them as kittens (albeit slightly older kittens) she advertised them for sale online.
-The first two photos used on this page were both used in the online ad I saw and to which I quickly responded.
+To further her cattery plans, at the same time as buying Elizabeth Amber Louise had also purchased an unrelated active registered male.
+But then, not long after taking her newly purchased kittens home Louise's circumstances altered rather drastically, meaning halting her cattery plans &, deciding in the best interests of the two kittens, recognising too that it would be easiest to re-sell them as kittens (albeit slightly older kittens) she advertised them for sale online.
+The first two photos used on this page were those which were used in the online ad I saw & to which I responded.

-I paid the deposit for the female and began preparing for her arrival.
-Now I was fulfilling a long-held dream of owning a Sphynx cat but unexpectedly, as I was buying an active female this presented me with an opportunity I had thought to be beyond me as while I had liked the possibility of breeding I would not have been able to afford the higher costs charged by breeders for a kitten on the active register.
+I paid the requested deposit & began preparing for the arrival of my new pet, fulfilling a long-held dream of owning a Sphynx cat.
+What was unexpected was buying an active female rather than a neuter.
+This now though presented me with an unexpected opportunity, one I had thought beyond me as, while I had liked entertaining the possibility of breeding, I never ever thought I would have been able to afford to purchase at the much higher cost of a kitten on the active register.
+Louise’s circumstance change effectively gave me this possibility - should I take it?

-I looked at the advert again later on the day I paid that deposit and noted the male kitten had been reduced and subsequently he sold quickly, and indeed he'd already been collected by his new family when I arrived on August 20th, 2016 to collect my female.
+I looked at the advert again between the deposit & collection date.
+I noted that the male kitten was reduced after which he sold quickly.
+In fact he had already been collected when I arrived on August 20th, 2016 to collect my new ‘baby’.

-Louise's home was about an hour away from me.
-On arrival, I was shown into her kitchen-diner where there were two litters of waggly-tailed excitable Chihuahua puppies in pens.
-I was
+Louise's home was only about an hour’s drive away.
+I was shown into her kitchen-diner where there were two litters of waggly-tailed excitable Chihuahua puppies in pens.
+As I was

-invited to sit down and, as I did so my curious new kitten appeared on the stairs.
-Louise scooper her up and brought her over.
+invited to sit down my curious new kitten then appeared on the stairs.
+Louise immediately scooped her up & brought her over.
 Dear little kitten she immediately settled down for a cuddle on my chest.

-We chatted a while as we exchanged paperwork and the balance owing.
-Louise said that the little girl had seemed happier since the boy had gone (he may have been dominant).
-As we were almost ready to depart I asked Louise what she had named the kitten, thinking perhaps I should keep it if she was already becoming used to it.
-Louise's reply was so unexpected; she told 'Fluffikins'.
-Tongue in cheek of course and while I enjoy dry humour the name was not to my taste at all, however, my curiosity was piqued.
-I asked her what name had been given to the male kitten to which she replied that he had been called 'Noodle'
+We chatted a while as paperwork was exchanged & Louise told me that the little girl had seemed happier since the boy had gone (he may have been dominant??).
+This made me feel better about not finding a way of taking the two of them (despite my not wanting a boy!)
+Just as we were almost ready to depart I asked Louise what name she had given to the kitten thinking perhaps I should keep it if she was already used to it.
+Louise's reply was so unexpected; she told me 'Fluffikins'.
+Tongue in cheek of course for a completely bald cat, &, while I do enjoy a dry humour, the name was not at all to my taste.
+My curiosity was piqued by her humour though so I asked what the boy had been named; to which she replied 'Noodle'

-I did not recognise the same humour in this name nor any link to the breed, so asked why he was called Noodle?
+I didn’t immediately catch on to any humour, so asked why Noodle?
 Her answer; "Well, because he is NOOD!"
 Now, that did make me smile!

 Who could resist?

-While I was already decided upon and actively looking for a Sphynx Cat when I purchased and subsequently collected my kitten I was not fully prepared for the fall.
-Yes, I was quite literally head over heels and deeply in love overnight.
-Oh my, she was so endearing and ever so very snuggly & warm.
-Rather than be timid in a new home she swaggered in making herself right at home, never once getting lost & never once having an accident - even though her little legs had to get her from upstairs to down and all the way through the downstairs to the bathroom in order to use her litter tray.
+Quite literally I fell head over heels, deeply in love overnight.
+Oh my, this dinky little lady was so endearing & ever so very snuggly & warm.
+Rather than be timid in a new home she actually swaggered making herself right at home, never once getting lost & never once having an accident - even though her little legs had to get her from upstairs to down, all the way through the downstairs to the downstairs bathroom extension where her litter tray was placed.

-That first day and night were amazing.
-I was dying to bath her and in particular to clean her very dirty ears, but I didn't feel it would be good to do that during her first few days here so we just spent that time getting to know one another.
+That first day & night with her were amazing.
+I was dying to bath her & in particular to clean her very dirty ears, but I didn't feel it would be good to do any of that during her first few days so we just spent time getting to know one another (more accurately perhaps would be to say she trained me to do her bidding!)

-I'd bought a little cat cave with a furry faux sheepskin interior and cushion (in Asda) before she'd got here which thankfully she liked it right away.
-I noted that she required quite a bit of sleep that first day, perhaps this was unsurprising since she had been in a very active and busy household and then had a car journey with a new (strange!) mum followed by new home to explore.
-I let her be in her little cave which I'd placed within reach and in direct line of sight so I could adore her.. as she slept, all the while I was falling a little deeper so in love with her cute wrinkly face.
+I'd bought a little cat cave with a white furry faux sheepskin interior and cushion (in Asda) before she'd got here which thankfully she liked right away.
+She required quite a bit of sleep that first day, perhaps unsurprising since she had been living in a very busy household, then had a car journey with a new (strange!) mum followed by a whole new home to explore.
+I let her be, watching her in her little cave which I'd cunningly placed within reach & in direct line of sight.
+I looked on & adore her as she slept.
+I fell ever deeper in love with her cute wrinkly face.

 Day 1 - It's been a long day!